 Tip: One of my friends suggested that the best way to avoid AUD 18.70 is by taking a train till Mascot train station and then taking the bus (400/420) from Mascot to the airport.
 This costs around AUD 3.5.

-More up-to-date information about the timings, routes and the cost can be found on the Transport NSW website.
+More up-to-date information about the timings, routes and the cost can be found on the Transport for New South Wales (NSW) website.

 Transportation within Sydney